Skip to Content

 Five Best Stretches for Seniors

-“As people get older, their flexibility tends to diminish—stretching can help them stay limber,” says Nathan Wei, a board-certified rheumatologist who is the director of the Arthritis Treatment Center in Frederick, MD, and is also a personal trainer.
+“As people get older, their flexibility tends to diminish—stretching can help them stay limber,” says Nathan Wei, a board-certified rheumatologist who is the director of the Arthritis Treatment Center in Frederick, MD, and a personal trainer.
 Along with consistent exercise, stretching can help preserve muscle bulk.

+Neal recommends having your elderly loved one do these exercises daily.
+Wei adds that stretches should are one part of the exercise plan.
+It should also include cardio and resistance training.
 These moves don’t take long, but can make a lifelong difference, Neal stresses.
 “If older people did at least this much stretching each day, it would make it easier for them to drive, and to get in and out of cars,” he says.
 Their general mobility would improve as well,” he says.

 Increased flexibility makes all other daily activities more manageable too, and can help guard against accidents and injuries, Neal adds.
 “For example, if grandma or grandpa is at the soccer field watching their grandchild’s game, they’ll be able to see a soccer ball coming at them,” he says.
 “That’s because their necks are more flexible, which improves peripheral vision.”
 These can be done with their spouse, child, grandchild, caregiver or on their own if they’re able to!